nd-ball/cl-irt/README.md

 ![Performance Comparison](main_results1.jpg)

-Table 1: Comparison of the performance of PLMs with and without PUDF on the GLUE benchmark.
-The table shows accuracy (Acc.) and training time in minutes (TT), with standard deviations (std) calculated from three repeated experiments in parentheses.
-Bold results indicate those that are statistically significantly better (p < 0.05) than the baseline.

 ### Comparison with Other Curriculum Learning Methods

 ![CL Methods Comparison](main_results2.jpg)

-Table 2: Comparison of different CL methods on the DeBERTaV3 model on GLUE benchmark.
-The table shows accuracy (Acc.) and training time in minutes (TT). dSL and dWR denote sentence length and word rarity, respectively.
-L and R represent the linear and root functions, respectively.
-Trans. and RL. denote transfer-teacher and reinforcement learning-based CL methods.
-Best results are bolded.
-PUDF significantly outperforms baseline and other CL methods (p < 0.05), except those marked by †.

 These results demonstrate that PUDF consistently improves both the accuracy and training efficiency of various PLMs across different GLUE tasks.